-The front steering knuckles were lowered for more neutral steering characteristics, while the mount of the lower arm was raised.
-The front and rear anti-roll bars are bonded to the mount bushings and the way load is applied to the front springs has been optimised, giving the suspension a smoother stroke.
-The bump stop characteristics have been revised to extend the suspension’s linear stroke range, achieving smoother more stable roll characteristics.
-Rebound springs were also added to the front dampers.
+The front steering knuckles are mounted low down to deliver neutral steering characteristics, while the mount of the lower arm is raised.
+The front and rear anti-roll bars are bonded to the mount bushings and the way load is applied to the front springs is optimised, giving the suspension a smoother stroke.
+The bump stop characteristics extend the suspension’s linear stroke range, achieving smoother more stable roll characteristics, additionally rebound springs are fitted to the front dampers.

-Measures to improve ride comfort include an increase in the diameter of the front damper cylinders from 32 mm to 35 mm, and a change in the valve structure of the front and rear dampers.
-To lower the spring rate characteristics and absorb even minor vibrations in the rear suspension, the new Mazda6 is the first Mazda vehicle to use urethane for the rear damper top mount.
-This new layout demonstrates linear damping force in response to even small degrees of input, while also firmly suppressing skipping under high input to realise a higher level of ride comfort.
+Changes to the current generation Mazda6 over its time on sale include an increase in the diameter of the front damper cylinders from 32 mm to 35 mm, and a change in the valve structure of the front and rear dampers.
+To lower the spring rate characteristics and absorb even minor vibrations in the rear suspension, the Mazda6 was the first Mazda vehicle to use urethane for the rear damper top mount.
+This layout demonstrates linear damping force in response to even small degrees of input, while also firmly suppressing skipping under high input to realise a higher level of ride comfort.

-Rigid mounts now attach the steering gear to the suspension cross-member, delivering more precise response to subtle steering wheel action when cornering or driving at high speeds.
-The increase in system rigidity combines with the enhanced suspension system to offer a more neutral, linear steering feel.
+Rigid mounts attach the steering gear to the suspension cross-member, delivering a precise response to subtle steering wheel action when cornering or driving at high speeds.
+Excellent system rigidity combines with the fine-tuned suspension to offer a neutral and linear steering feel.

-As you’d expect the focus of the new Mazda6’s development was also on improvements to refinement and increased noise suppression.
-Thicker floor panels and rear wheel housing inner walls greatly reduce the amount of tyre noise that penetrates the cabin.
-Gaps between body panels and interior materials, as well as the number of holes in them have been reduced.
-Additional vibration-absorbing materials have been added to the transmission tunnel, while the internal structure of the ceiling - the largest surface area in the cabin - has been changed, to significantly improve its noise absorbing and damping characteristics, including the deadening of sound generated when a door is shut.
+As you’d expect for a car that competes in the premium sector, the Mazda6 was developed to ensure refinement is class-leading.
+Thick floor panels and rear wheel housing inner walls greatly reduce the amount of tyre noise that penetrates the cabin.
+Gaps between body panels and interior materials, as well as the number of holes in them have been kept to a minimum and additional vibration-absorbing materials in the transmission tunnel further focus on noise suppression.
+The internal structure of the ceiling - the largest surface area in the cabin - has damping characteristics that deaden the sound generated when a door is shut.